DJ LeMahieu Preview, Player Props: Yankees vs. Royals

 DJ LeMahieu At The Plate

-- LeMahieu has picked up a hit in 67.9% of his 134 games this year, with at least two hits in 17.2% of those games.
+- LeMahieu has reached base via a hit in 92 games this season (of 135 played), and had multiple hits in 24 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.